NREL/AeroMesh/docs/source/parameters.rst

     * - Parameter
       - Description
       - Optional
-    * - filetype
-      - The file type of the GMESH output.
-By default, the output will be a .msh file.
-      - Yes.
     * - type
       - Box by default.
 Can be set to cylinder for a cylindrical outer domain (or a circle in 2D).
       - Yes.